 - Are you a certified and licensed HVAC expert?

-- Licensed to do contracting in Deschutes County, Oregon
+- Are you certified to contract in Deschutes County, Oregon?

 - Has your company been in business in Deschutes County, Oregon for a while?